piranha/solovyov.net/src/blog/2020/a-tale-of-webpage-speed-or-throwing-away-react.md

 ## Demise

 And for a while, things were looking good.
 We had this [architecture](https://solovyov.net/blog/2017/server-side-rendering/) where our components are executed as Clojure on the backend, so no Node.js on the server, hurray!
-And developer UX is through the roof with excellent live reload (thanks CLJS), ability to connect from your editor to browser REPL and experiment there.
+And developer UX is through the roof with the excellent live reload (thanks CLJS), ability to connect from your editor to browser REPL, and experiment there.
 It is just great!

-To make long story short, our frontend grew bigger and bigger.
+To make a long story short, our frontend grew bigger and bigger.
 Incremental compilation started to become slower — it now routinely takes more than a second or two.
-And while there were few attempts on keeping whole app performant, ultimately we failed.
-It's a death by thousand cuts.
-The application became too big, and its boot time became too long.
+And while there were few attempts on keeping the whole app performant, ultimately we failed.
+It's a death by a thousand cuts.
+The application became too big and its boot time became too long.
+Server side rendering helps partially, but then hydration freezes the browser.
+On the older hardware or Androids it became unacceptable!

 One of the main reasonings back in 2016 was that we take a hit on startup time, but in turn, get no page loads and have a rich web application with a lot of interactions.
 And for a while that worked!
 But startup time became longer and longer, leading to a shameful rating of 5/100 from Google’s PageSpeed (okay, it was sometimes up to ~25/100, whatever).